Foreign Policy Association: Foreignpolicyblogs.com

 Launched in 2007 as part of the "Great Decision" Program, the "Foreign Policy Blogs" network is a network of global affairs commentary "blogs" comprising nearly 50 blogs on a wide variety of global issues ranging from US foreign policy to global feature films/movies.
 With the "Foreign Policy Blogs" network, the Foreign Policy Association brings to the public, discussion on global affairs to the internet.

 The "Foreign Policy Blogs" network is a production of the Foreign Policy Association but is staffed by professional contributors from journalism, academia, business, non-profits and think tanks.

 Programming

-The Great Decisions program, launched in 1954, the flagship educational program at the core of its outreach.
+The Great Decisions program, launched in 1954, is the flagship educational program at the core of its outreach.